-Chuck Prophet ‘!Let Freedom Ring!’
+Chuck Prophet ‘¡Let Freedom Ring!’
 Album Review

 I can‘t get the song “Leave The Window Open” out of my head, and that‘s a good thing.
-It‘s one of the best songs written in the last ten years.
+It‘s one of the best songs written in the last twenty-five years.
 As a celebration and affirmation of life, love, and the beauty of the intertwining of the ordinary with the sublime, this song ranks near the top.
-I‘d love to hear what Van Morrison at his peak, or Beck, could do with this number, although either of them would be hard-pressed to surpass Chuck Prophet‘s own interpretation.
+I‘d love to hear what Van Morrison at his peak, or Beck, could have done with this number, although either of them would be hard-pressed to surpass Chuck Prophet‘s own interpretation.

 Prophet should be a major star, and yet he probably is destined to remain a niche figure: as talented as Warren Zevon and just as quirky.
 If you love Zevon, Dylan, and Lucinda Williams, you owe it to yourself to listen to Chuck Prophet.

 A hot backing band supplies something increasingly rare in contemporary music: the ability to build a tune, the talent to explore dynamics while allowing Chuck space between the notes.
 Chuck is not merely a good singer; he is a great singer.
-He may be well past his forties now but after 19 years of recording, and 11 solo works, he finally came into into his own with this album as a huge, if not widely recognized, talent.
+He may be well past his fifties now but after 19 years of recording, and 11 solo works, he finally came into into his own with this album as a huge, if not widely recognized, talent.

 Brian Miller